 Rays Star Evan Longoria Gives Praise to Rael by Pointing to Crotch

-TAMPA (Sportsman’s Daily Wire Service) Many major league players enjoy giving thanks by pointing skyward after hitting a homerun or scoring or stealing a base.
+TAMPA, FL (Sportsman’s Daily Wire Service) Many major league players enjoy giving thanks by pointing skyward after hitting a homerun or scoring or stealing a base.
 This largely Neo-Christian token action has become nearly as accepted as the high five.
-However, a rising star on the American League East Division leading Tampa Bay Rays has put a wrinkle in the gesture.
+However, a rising star on the American League Champion Tampa Bay Rays has put a wrinkle in the gesture.
 Third baseman Evan Longoria claims his recent interest in Raelianism is the reason for the odd gesticulation where upon crossing home plate, he points directly to his crotch – a tip of that hat (or unzipping of the fly) of sorts – to Raelianism’s liberal sexual views.

 “Who am I to criticize a man’s religion, or in this case, sexual lifestyle,” said Rays manager Joe Maddon.
 “But I think he’s crossing the line when she shows up for workouts and prefers to shag girls than fly balls – with all due respect of course.”